Latent Covariate Shift: Unlocking Partial Identifiability for Multi-Source Domain Adaptation: Learning Independent Causal Mechanism for MSDA

 As elucidated in Proposition \ref{proposition2}, the learned latent content variables $\mathbf{\hat z}_c$ are obtained by aligning with the true marginal data distribution $p(\mathbf{x}|\mathbf{u})$.
 Consequently, it logically follows that the acquired latent noise variables $\mathbf{\hat n}_c$ should also be obtained through a matching of the marginal distribution.
 To fulfill this objective, our proposed method harnesses the framework of a Variational Autoencoder \citep{kingma2013auto} to learn the recovered latent noise.
 Specifically, we employ a Gaussian prior distribution for $\mathbf{n}_c$ and $\mathbf{n}_s$ as follows:

 where $\boldsymbol{\mu}$ and $\Sigma$ denote the mean and variance, respectively.
 Both $\boldsymbol{\mu}$ and $\Sigma$ depend on the domain variable $\mathbf{u}$ and can be implemented with multi-layer perceptrons.
-The proposed Gaussian prior Eq. \ref{prior} gives rise to the following variational posterior:
+Since providing the true posterior is in general challenging \citep{liu2018frame,liu2019variational}, we turn to the following variational posterior to approximate it:

 where $\boldsymbol{\mu}{'}$ and $\Sigma{'}$ denote the mean and variance of the posterior, respectively.
 Combining the variational posterior with the Gaussian prior, we can derive the following evidence lower bound: